CalAIM Enhanced Care Management, Community Supports, and Incentive Payment Program Initiatives

 California's Section 1115 waiver renewal includes expenditure authority for the “Providing Access and Transforming Health" (PATH) initiative to maintain, build, and scale services, capacity and infrastructure necessary to ensure successful implementation of Enhanced Care Management, Community Supports, and Justice Involved services under CalAIM.
 PATH funding aims to support community level service delivery networks to ensure access to health care services, and improve health outcomes, with particular attention to communities that have been historically under-resourced because of economic or social marginalization due to race, ethnicity, rural geography, or other factors.
 PATH funding is available for various entities such as providers, counties, former Whole Person Care (WPC) Lead Entities, Community-Based Organizations (CBOs), tribes and others.
 Learn more about PATH.

 - On Tuesday, June 14, from 11:30 a.m. to 1 p.m.
-PDT, DHCS will host the second of three webinars on ECM.
-The ECM and Community Supports in Rural California webinar will provide an overview of ECM and Community Supports intended for providers and community-based organizations located in rural areas.
-DHCS will be joined by Hill Country Clinic in Shasta County to share their experience on providing ECM and Community Supports.
-Interested stakeholders are encouraged to submit questions in advance of the webinars to CalAIMECMILOS@dhcs.ca.gov.
-Attendees will also have an opportunity to ask questions during the webinar.
-Advanced registration is required.
+PDT, DHCS hosted the second of three webinars on ECM.
+The ECM and Community Supports in Rural California webinar provided an overview of ECM and Community Supports intended for providers and community-based organizations located in rural areas.
+DHCS was joined by speakers from the Hill Country Clinic in Shasta County who shared their experience on providing ECM and Community Supports.

 - On Tuesday, June 21, from 10:00 a.m. to 11:30 a.m.
-PDT, DHCS will host the final June webinar on ECM.
-The ECM & Community Supports Intersection webinar will include speakers from Illumination Foundation in California to share their experience about being both an ECM and Community Supports provider.
-The webinar will also include “myth-busting" on misconceptions between the two programs.
-Interested stakeholders are encouraged to submit questions in advance of the webinars to CalAIMECMILOS@dhcs.ca.gov.
-Attendees will also have an opportunity to ask questions during the webinar.
+PDT, DHCS hosted the final June webinar on ECM.
+The ECM & Community Supports Intersection webinar included speakers from Illumination Foundation in California who shared their experience about being both an ECM and Community Supports provider.
+The webinar also included “myth-busting" on misconceptions between the two programs.

 Key ECM & Community Supports Documents